This tutorial shows how to convert OFX to QFX and import into Quicken. We will use OFX2QFX utility.

 We see here 'Create a new account' or 'Link to an existing account'.

-You can import into Proxy account, called 'Import' and then move transactions to another account, which is a good way to import things if you have already existing account, which directly downloaded from your Bank.
+You can import into Proxy account, called 'Import' and then move transactions to another account, which is a good way to import things if you have already an existing account, which directly downloaded from your Bank.
 So, you don't change things, as they are.
 If you need to import transactions for the previous month, you don't change anything existing, you just go back, import into a new account and just move transactions to another account.
 You can also choose 'Link to an existing account'.
 This account must be deactivated from direct download because Quicken will not be listed.
 Click the 'Import' button.

 Now we see imported transactions.
 Click 'Accept All'.

 And you want transactions there, then you click on the first transaction, click on the last transaction - they are selected.
-Then right click - 'Cut transaction(s)'.
+Then right-click - 'Cut transaction(s)'.
 In Quicken 2015-2016 there is a manual item, called 'Move transaction(s)'.

 Let's create new Account: click 'Tools' - 'Add Account'.